gruszczrob/entropyCalculator/README.md

    ./main [FILE NAME]
    ```

-   Replace `[FILE NAME]` with the actual name of your file containing hexadecimal data.
+   Replace `[FILE NAME]` with the actual name of your file containing data.

 ### Python Version